Confessions of a Workaholic

 Then there’s what I call the “exorcism” of my calendar.
 If I look ahead a few months on my calendar and see blank pages, I panic.
 Instead, I should praise God and enjoy the space, but I want to fill the pages so I can relish the look of being needed.
 I am convicted that I need to put boundaries on my workload and leave space in my days that God can use as He chooses.

 Sometimes God just decides to stop me.
 A year ago God cleared my calendar of several favorite ministries.
 I was rather peeved that He took away what I truly enjoyed.
-Then He brought my first grandchild – a fragile special-needs child – and I began to understand why he had wiped my slate clean.
+Then He brought my first grandchild–a fragile special-needs child–and I began to understand why he had wiped my slate clean.
 Suddenly, my family needed my support and presence and those ministries didn’t matter.
 Yes, I did a lot of extra housework and cooking, but my daughter needed me more than my work.
-My granddaughter still only cares if I touch her, hold her, talk to her.
+My granddaughter still only cares if I touch her, hold her, and talk to her.
 Public ministry doesn’t impress her at all.

 I also find it vital to ask myself, “What can I not do?”
 I serve on the local public school board and have deliberately dropped some church ministry.
 Some people wonder why I spend time with those godless people when I could meet needs at church.
 I have to remind myself that because I can meet a need doesn’t mean God has called me to do it.